Skip to main content

 The Virtual School

-The team takes the lead in ensuring that all of our looked after children have the best educational opportunities possible and that there is consistency of Imagine that every looked after child and young person in Blackpool attends the same school - this is the Virtual School and the people who support these children are known to pupils as our children education team.
+If you imagine that every Our Child from Blackpool attends the same school - this is the Virtual School and the people who support these children are known as Our Children education team.

-• All our children have an appropriate school place
+• All Our Children have an appropriate school place

-• All our children have a high quality personal education plan
+• All Our Children have a high quality personal education plan

-• All our children achieve good outcomes
+• All Our Children achieve good outcomes

 Email: Virtual.school.@blackpool.gov.uk

-Pre recorded training
+Pre - recorded training

 Face to face training